melchr/rails-review-project/README.md

 Use browser to visit the URL displayed in the terminal once your server is fully running. (http://localhost:3000)

 Start uploading and reviewing albums!

+# Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/melchr/rails-review-project.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.